Aliases for CREB3L1 Gene

 CREB3L1 (CAMP Responsive Element Binding Protein 3-Like 1) is a Protein Coding gene.
-Diseases associated with CREB3L1 include myxofibrosarcoma and osteogenesis imperfecta, type iii.
-Among its related pathways are B Cell Receptor Signaling Pathway (sino) and cGMP-PKG signaling pathway and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
+Diseases associated with CREB3L1 include Myxofibrosarcoma and Osteogenesis Imperfecta, Type Iii.
+Among its related pathways are B Cell Receptor Signaling Pathway (sino) and cGMP-PKG signaling pathway.
+Gene Ontology (GO) annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
 An important paralog of this gene is CREB3L3.

 UniProtKB/Swiss-Prot Summary for CREB3L1 Gene